Divorce, Custody and Support

 factors apply to your case.

 7. What is the Divorce process and long will it take?

 A uncontested divorce can take from 3 to 6 months and a contested divorce or contested case

 varies depending upon the complexity of the issues involved in your case.
-Our divorce lawyer can
+Many counties in

 Call 803-929-0577 today to see if we can help you.

 |If you have

 Consultations available by phone or in person.